tgirke/rcf/alerts.md

 ## Past exceptions

-## 22-Mar-2020: HPCC server room not accessible due to network outage on campus </span>
+## <span style="color:red">22-Mar-2020: HPCC server room not accessible due to network outage on campus </span>

-Please note, due to a network outage on our campus, many HPCC services were not accessible between 8:00 AM and 1:00 PM.
+Due to a campus-wide network outage at UCR, many HPCC services were not accessible between 8:00 AM and 1:00 PM.
 Currently, most HPCC services are accessible again.
 Note, running jobs on the cluster should not have been affected by this disruption.
 Updates about the current situations can be found [here](https://techalerts.ucr.edu/).

 ### 13-Mar-2020: Routine maintenance shutdown
 We have scheduled an HPCC Cluster Maintenance Shutdown for Friday, March 13th.